UniversityofHelsinki/shibboleth-sp-openshift/EXAMPLE_CONFIG.md

 ### Do I need to care?

-Due to the way ingress traffic is handled in University of Helsinki's container platform, the httpd container does _things_ to set up the remote ip address to correctly correspond to the actual client outside the cluster.
+Due to the way ingress traffic is handled in the container platform at University of Helsinki, the httpd container does _things_ to set up the remote ip address to correctly correspond to the actual client outside the cluster.
 (see: [httpd/files/set_forwarded_remote_ip.conf](httpd/files/set_forwarded_remote_ip.conf))